comunica/Article-ISWC2018-Resource/content/features.md

 ## Feature analysis
 {:#features}

-In this section, we discuss the main features of the Comunica engine, with the aim of being a flexible and easy-to-use successor of the TPF client for the Semantic Web research community.
+In this section, we discuss the main features of the Comunica framework, with the aim of being a flexible and easy-to-use successor of the TPF client for the Semantic Web research community.
 Furthermore, we discuss each feature based on the availability in related work.